What is spironolactone? How spironolactone help in hair loss?

-The drug is absorbed quickly and metabolized by the liver to canrenone and potassium canrenoate.
-The drug is available in 25 and 100 mg tablets.
+This drug is absorbed quickly and metabolized by the liver to canrenone and potassium canrenoate.
+It is available in 25 and 100 mg tablets.
 No dermatologic indications for spironolactone have been approved by the FDA; however, it is widely used off-label in the treatment of FPHL and has been shown to arrest progression in over 90 % of women.

 You may be wondering if androgenetic alopecia is more common in men and why are the majority of studies are androgenetic alopecia are performed on women?
 Well, there’s a very good reason for this.
 Because the supplementation of spironolactone in men is connected to feminization.

 According to a 2004 study entitled gynaecomastia and antihypertensive therapy or supplementation of spironolactone has a number of side effects.
-These effects include gynaecomastia which is basically the male breasts.
+These effects include gynecomastia which is basically the male breasts.
 The incidence and severity of these effects are dependent on being given dosage.
-Though even and low overdosage of 25 milligrams a day had a 10 % incidence of gynaecomastia and all breast pain.
+Though even and low overdosage of 25 milligrams a day had a 10 % incidence of gynecomastia and all breast pain.